 An employee is a “participant.”
 Typically, the employer is the “plan administrator.”

-LTD benefits are commonly subject to offsets for government disability benefits, such as Workers’ Compensation benefits (paid for on-the-job injuries or work-related illnesses) and Social Security disability (paid to the employee as well eligible dependents).
-If the total of Workers’ Compensation and Social Security Disability Insurance Benefits payments end-up completely offsetting the LTD benefit, LTD plans may pay minimum benefit, such as $100 or 10% of the gross LTD benefit).
-The maximum benefit period for LTD typically ends at age 65 or at one’s full retirement age for Social Security purposes.
+Suppose the total of workers’ compensation and Social Security Disability Insurance Benefits payments completely offset the LTD benefit.
+In that case, LTD plans may pay a minimum benefit, such as $100 or 10% of the gross LTD benefit).
+The maximum benefit period for LTD typically ends at age 65 or full retirement age for Social Security purposes.

-Most LTD plans will only pay benefits for a maximum of 24 months for disabilities related to mental impairments or what insurers call “self-reported” illnesses such as illnesses like Chronic Fatigue Syndrome, Fibromyalgia, and Chronic Headaches.
+Most LTD plans will only pay benefits for a maximum of 24 months for disabilities related to mental impairments or what insurers call “self-reported” illnesses such as illnesses like chronic fatigue syndrome, fibromyalgia, and chronic headaches.
+In physical and mental impairment cases, carriers sometimes pay benefits based on the cognitive impairment and ignore the physical to limit their payouts to only 24 months.

 ERISA requires employers to distribute a Summary Plan Description (“SPD”).
 This is a basic outline of the plan’s coverage provisions in supposedly “simple language” understandable by plan participants.
-Usually this language includes “discretionary authority” upon the insurer as claims administrator, which means the insurer or claims administrator has sole discretion to decide if a participant is “disabled” according to plan guidelines.
+Usually, this language includes “discretionary authority” upon the insurer as claims administrator, which means the insurer or claims administrator has sole discretion to decide if a participant is “disabled” according to plan guidelines.

-Unfortunately, such “discretionary authority” makes it extremely difficult to overturn an adverse decision by an insurance company in a court, unless the claimant can prove the decision was “arbitrary and capricious:” meaning either the insurer had no evidentiary basis for its decision or its decision was not rationally based upon the evidence.
+Unfortunately, such “discretionary authority” makes it extremely difficult to overturn an adverse decision by an insurance company in a court unless the claimant can prove the decision was “arbitrary and capricious:” meaning either the insurer had no evidentiary basis for its decision or its decision was not rationally based upon the evidence.

 Individual Disability Insurance Policies

-Another type of long term disability coverage is the individual disability policy (also known as the disability income or “D.I.” policy).
+Another type of long-term disability coverage is the individual disability policy (also known as the disability income or “D.I.” policy).
 These are privately owned policies one would purchase directly from an insurance company.
-You ordinarily self-pay your premiums and buy insurance for fixed monthly dollar amount of disability benefits.
+You ordinarily self-pay your premiums and buy insurance for the fixed monthly dollar amount of disability benefits.
 These policies are not subject to the disadvantages of ERISA.
-Limitations on mental or self-reported illnesses are rare in individual policies.
-Disputes may be litigated in state courts similar to any other type of breach of contract claim.
-Trial by jury is available.
-A disabled claimant and his or her physicians may testify.
-Best of all, in state courts a preponderance of the evidence wins.

-When purchasing an Individual Insurance policy, you generally get what you pay for.
-It may be more expensive (but well worth the cost) to insure yourself against an “inability to do your own occupation.”
-You can also pay get “guaranteed renewal,” “cost of living adjustments” in benefits, and riders that allow you to purchase additional insurance.
-For an additional fees you can also purchase a “partial disability benefits rider,” to protect you if an injury or illness prevents you from performing some, but not all, the duties of your own occupation.
+You can also pay for “guaranteed renewal,” “cost of living adjustments” in benefits, and riders that allow you to purchase additional insurance.
+For an additional fee, you can also buy a “partial disability benefits rider” to protect you if an injury or illness prevents you from performing some, but not all, the duties of your own occupation.
 (Incidentally, these “partial disability benefits” – also called “residual disability benefits” – are sometimes available under ERISA plans.)

 What is a vested disability pension?